joaorgpires/taa-ass1/README.md

 ### Question 3
 Study experimentally the minimum vertex guard problem for orthogonal polygons, under rectangular visibility with the restriction that each point must be visible to at least *k* guards (with *k* defined as a parameter).

+### TODO
+Vertical partition is not yet finished.
+Questions 2 and 3 are not finished yet.